 Natural medicine practitioners may pay particular attention to levels of T3 hormone.
 T3 is the active form of thyroid hormone.
 Your thyroid gland makes some T3, but the body also converts T4 into T3.
 If you are unable to convert T4 to T3, your laboratory tests for T4 may be normal, but you still may have all the symptoms of hypothyroidism.
 Talk to your doctor about including T3 laboratory tests in the treatment of your hypothyroidism."

 Oxygen feeds the fire of your metabolism.
-Like snuffing out a candle, a lack of oxygen all but extinguishes your metabolism.
-Under certain conditions, oxygen gets scarce in your blood.
-When oxygen is scarce, what's the thyroid to do?
-Your thyroid will naturally shift to a hypo-active state.
+Like snuffing out a candle, a lack of oxygen depresses metabolism.
+Under conditions of poor circulation the thyroid will naturally shift to a hypo-active state.
 The placement of your thyroid close to the lungs is not coincidental, but has meaning.

 The thyroid tends to get a lot of the blame in the metabolism & weight loss game.
 The thyroid approach can leave you feeling a little fatalistic about metabolism - as if it's a fixed thing - you were either born with a high or a low metabolism and there's nothing you can do about it.
 But the foods you eat can affect your metabolism.